ovh/docs/pages/platform/databases/information_01_security_overview/guide.es-es.md

 #### In-transit encryption (transport)

-To ensure your data is safe, all inbound and outbound network traffic to your database services is TSL encrypted.

-Customer access to provided services is only provided over TLS encrypted connections.
-There is no option for using unencrypted plaintext connections.

-Communication between virtual machines within Public Cloud Databases is secured with either TLS or IPsec.
-There are no unencrypted plaintext connections.
+All network traffic to managed databases clusters is protected by TLS by default.

+**TLS cannot be disabled**.

+Depending on the DBMS selected, the default version may vary but the minimum is TLS v1.1.
+Data that is transmitted to managed databases clusters, as well as data transmitted between nodes of your clusters, is encrypted in-transit using TLS.

 #### At-rest encryption (on disk)

+> [!primary]
+>
+> Currently, OVHcloud does not offer a KMS as a service, you cannot bring your own keys.
+KMIP is managed by OVHcloud.
+>

+At-rest encryption is a database-level protection layer to guarantee that the written files and data are encrypted while stored.

+##### All databases engines except MongoDB

-At-rest data encryption covers both active service instances as well as service backups in cloud object storage.
+For all the databases engines such as MySQL, PostgreSQL, Redis, and so on, at-rest data encryption covers both active service instances as well as service backups in cloud object storage.

-All customer data stored on disk is encrypted using [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup).

-A unique key is generated for each database service or backup, and is never re-used.
+- **Nodes:** service instances and the underlying VMs use full volume encryption using [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) with a randomly generated ephemeral key for each instance and each volume.
 The key is never re-used and will be trashed at the destruction of the instance, so there’s a natural key rotation with roll-forward upgrades.
 We use the LUKS2 default mode aes-xts-plain64:sha256 with a 512-bit key.

+- **Backups:** backups are encrypted with a randomly generated key per file.
+These keys are in turn encrypted with a RSA key-encryption key-pair and stored in the header section of each backup segment.
+The file encryption is performed with AES-256 in CTR mode with HMAC-SHA256 for integrity protection.
+The RSA key-pair is randomly generated for each service.
+The key lengths are 256-bit for block encryption, 512-bit for the integrity protection and 3072-bits for the RSA key.

+##### MongoDB

+- **Nodes:** service instances and the underlying VMs use full volume encryption using LUKS with a randomly generated ephemeral key for each instance and each volume.
+The key is never re-used and will be trashed at the destruction of the instance, so there’s a natural key rotation with roll-forward upgrades.
+We use the LUKS2 mode aes-cbc-essiv:sha256 with a 512-bit key.

+- **Backups:** backups are encrypted with a randomly generated key.
+This key is Asymetric RSA4096.

-#### Client-side encryption
+#### In-Use encryption (client side)

-Client side-encryption allows a customer to encrypt data from the sender's side, before the transmission, with his personal encryption key.

-We do not provide client-side encryption so far.
+> [!primary]
+>
+> Currently, OVHcloud does not offer a KMS as a service, you cannot bring your own keys.
+KMIP is managed by OVHcloud.
+>

+Currently, we do not provide in-use encryption except for MongoDB Enterprise plans, based on MongoDB Client-Side Field Level Encryption.

+Data is encrypted client-side with customer-controlled encryption keys, before being sent, stored, or retrieved from the database

+Client-Side Field Level Encryption (FLE) is an in-use encryption capability that enables a client application to encrypt sensitive data before storing it in the MongoDB database.
+Sensitive data is transparently encrypted, remains encrypted throughout its lifecycle, and is only decrypted on the client side.

 ### CVE monitoring